 Monday - Friday, 8 a.m. to 11 a.m. and 1 p.m. to 4 p.m.

-Patients may have their blood drawn at any other laboratory facility and track their results through Heart Center of the Rockies Anticoagulation Clinic.
+Patients may have their blood drawn at any other laboratory facility and track their results through the Anticoagulation Clinic.
 This is helpful for many patients who work or patients who travel frequently.

 Many patients have a busy schedule or require frequent INR testing.
 Some of our patients have found that using a home INR monitor is a very convenient and effective way to test their blood.

-If you would like to know more about the use of the Coagucheck home INR monitor, please contact the Heart Center of the Rockies and ask for one of the Anticoagulation Clinic Nurses.
+If you would like to know more about the use of the Coagucheck home INR monitor, please contact the University of Colorado Health Cardiology and Cardiothoracic Surgery and ask for one of the Anticoagulation Clinic Nurses.